davidji/ant-auxiliary/README.md

  - A USB to serial adapter
  - Fan PWM control
- - OnWire temperature sensor monitoring
+ - OneWire temperature sensor monitoring
  - Fan and spindle RPM monitoring

-I have a STM32F103 Black Pill, which should be able to do all that, so this project is to write a firmware that can do the above on it.
+I have a STM32F411 WeAct Black Pill V2, which should be able to do all that, so this project is to write a firmware that can do the above on it.

 I've gone for Rust and RTIC.
 When I first started messing around with embedded Rust,